mdanb/epigenetic_effects_on_mutational_landscape/README.md

 This repository houses the codebase for the paper **Learning the cellular origins of cancer using single-cell chromatin landscapes**.
 In this paper, we proposed SCOTI (**S**ingle-cell **C**ell **O**f **T**ransformation **I**dentification), which offers a straightforward and cost-effective framework enabling cancer biologists to ascertain the COT at cell-type resolution for a given cancer mutation profile via scATAC sequencing of suspected normal tissues of origin.

 In the first section below, we provide an example of how to pre-process data and prepare it as input for SCOTI, in addition to then running SCOTI.
-To reproduce paper figures, see scripts in this directory, named by the corresponding figure.
+To reproduce paper figures, see scripts in the directory `paper`, named by the corresponding figure.

 # Setting up your conda environment
 First, we need to up our conda environment.
 To do this, run